 But is healthcare truly an education issue?
 The NEA says that it wants students to be healthy and, therefore, the reform of our healthcare system comes under the education umbrella.
 Following that line of reasoning, any issue that affects children could be defined as an education issue.

 An organization that began in 1857 to “elevate the character and advance the interests of the profession of teaching, and to promote the cause of education in the United States,” the NEA has morphed into a powerful political force taking leftward positions on a variety of issues, including family planning and “reproductive freedom.”
-This is the NEA’s official position on that topic (see page 84 of the 2009-2010 NEA Resolutions):
+This is the NEA’s official position on that topic:

 The National Education Association supports family planning, including the right to reproductive freedom.